 To graduate with a Master of Architecture degree, a student is required to complete 108 graduate-level course points that are approved by the Graduate School of Architecture, Planning, and Preservation.
 These course points are a combination of required courses, a certain number of points of distribution course requirements, and elective course points.
 The courses are divided into the following categories: Studio, History/Theory, Building Technologies, Visual Studies, Methods/Practice, and Elective.
 Each category (except Elective) has requirements that must be fulfilled.

-The Master of Architecture Program attempts to distinguish itself from similar programs elsewhere by stressing the importance of developing an understanding of, and an ability to apply, architectural concepts in relation to broader historic and contemporary issues.
-The objective of the program is to assist the student in developing a theoretical basis for decision making in design, while maintaining intense exposure to a broad spectrum of philosophical and cultural attitudes.
-The faculty believes that a variety of pedagogical approaches delivered with clearly defined objectives best suits the needs of the heterogeneous graduate student population.
+The Master of Architecture Program at GSAPP stresses the importance of understanding and applying architectural concepts in relation to broader historical and contemporary issues.
+The objective of the program is to enable students to develop a theoretical basis for decision making in design, while maintaining intense exposure to a broad spectrum of philosophical and cultural attitudes.
+At the core of the Columbia experience are four key components:

 3. A program of study consisting of lectures, seminars, and studios, whose objectives are definable but whose form is malleable in response to changing cultural attitudes and social needs.

-The focus of the entire program is the Architecture Design Studio.
-It is a carefully structured three-year course of study that prepares the student for roles related to the design of buildings and other environmental artifacts.
-This design activity is augmented by five other areas of study.
-The History/Theory Sequence broadens the student’s perceptions of his or her design activity, through the historical and theoretical examination of the cultural role of design activity.
-The Building Technologies Sequence prepares the student to understand the structural, constructional, and material consequences and constraints on design decisions.
+As the moment of integration, the Architecture Design Studio weaves together the knowledge acquired in the five other areas of studies.
+The History and Theory Sequence broadens the student’s perceptions through the historical and theoretical examination.
+The Building Technology Sequence prepares the student to understand the structural, material consequences, and constraints on design decisions.
 The Visual Studies Sequence provides specialized investigation that complements the normal studio work, including both manual and computer-aided drawing courses.
-The Methods/Practice Sequence prepares the student to undertake management and professional practice activities.
-The Elective Sequence, which permits the student to pursue individual interests in architectural and environmental topics.
+The Methods and Practice Sequence prepares the student to undertake management and professional practice activities.
+The Elective Sequence permits the student to pursue individual interests in architectural and environmental topics.
 While the Design Studio sequence is roughly divided between Core and Advanced Studios, the intent is for a gradient from Core to Advanced with every semester offering a combination of both.